TERRI PREEG RIGGSBY, BOARD MEMBER AT LARGE and

 SHARON KEAST, SECRETARY

 Sharon Keast joined the council as secretary in 2013.
 She holds degrees in management information systems and science.
-Sharon advocates for strategic use of technology for good in support of diverse and thriving communities.
-She joins the council, sharing knowledge of technology to empower the organization in carrying out it’s mission and envisions children forever discovering salamanders in the Tryon Creek watershed.
-She and her family have been discovering and enjoying Tryon Creek watershed’s natural wonders since moving here in 2001.
+Sharon advocates for strategic use of technology for good, using a comprehensive knowledge of technology to empower the council in carrying out its mission.
+She and her family have been discovering and enjoying Tryon Creek watershed’s natural wonders since 2001 and envisions children forever discovering salamanders in the Tryon Creek watershed.

 KRISTIE FOCHT, TREASURER